anniedhempe/Fatquant/README.md

 2) `fat_from_segments_boundary.py` is used to quantify fats by not removing fats in image boundary.
 3) `white_segments_uncombined.py` is used to get a view of white segments where the tiles are not combined.
 File `tile_size_350_sample.png` is an output generated with this program where the parameter value of `s_size` (tile size) was set to `350`.

-Other than those, there is a Graphical User Interface based application named 'Fatquant_GUI_trial.exe' in the **GUI_version** folder which runs particularly on Windows operating system.
+Apart from these, there is a Graphical User Interface based application named 'Fatquant_GUI_trial.exe' in the **GUI_version** folder which runs particularly on Windows operating system.